shohiebsense/shohiebsense.github.io/_posts/2024-01-22-AWS-Builder-Onliine-Series-Resume.md

 But the Containers and serverless has distinctions: Containers: compute-oriented, easily manage infrastructure, infrastructure consumption-based pricing.
 Serverless] Event-oriented, abstract away infrastructure, requesed-based pricing.

 Example of events: Iimage processiing when an object is uploaded to an S3 bucket, then you can use Lambda.

+Serverless means: No infrastructure provisioning, no management, automatic scaling, pay-for-usem highly available and secure, because the fundamentals/abstractions handled by the provider.

+Use cases of event-driven applicatioin would be: data streaming process or events that continuously streams, sensors, logging and such, in web application for example Combining AWS Amplify for static web hosting (HTML CSS, building SPA or server side rendering (Next, Nuxtjs), amazon cognito for authentication and user management (backend for API) Then we manage the APII endpoints iin AWS Lambda and Amazon API gateway.